 The first is my weekly plan.
 I created a ritual on Monday mornings where I sit down and write out both work and life to-do lists for the week.
 I then look at my calendar and schedule the different major tasks (leaving lots of pockets of extra time for when things inevitably take longer than I expect them to).
 This helps me to feel like I have a clear path for all that needs to get done over the course of the week, alleviates the swirl in my head about all that I need to do.

 The second piece is creating my daily plan.
 Each morning, I write up my day’s to-do list on a post-it note.
 I do it on a post-it note because the small amount of space helps to keep me from getting too ambitious about what I can accomplish in a day.
 It both reigns me in and helps me to feel satisfied and accomplished by the end of the day (I looooove crossing things off a list).

 Perhaps this approach will work for you, perhaps not.
 The point, though, is to take the time to figure out an system that helps you to feel both in control at the start of the day and accomplished by the end of it.
 I have found that doing this makes it much easier to let go of the overwhelm and be more present.

 Take temptation away

 Folding laundry, making dinner, cleaning the house.
-Try to find ways to make those jobs ones that you can do together in some fun way.
-Maybe it’s playing fun music so you can all dance to while you clean up, or perhaps it’s finding cooking tasks for everyone so you can spend time in the kitchen together.
-If you can make these activities fun family times, you’ve got extra hands and everything will get done faster!
+Try to find ways to turn these tasks into fun family time.
+Maybe it’s playing fun music so you can all dance to while you clean up.
+Perhaps it’s finding cooking tasks for everyone so you spend time in the kitchen together.
+By turning these activities into fun family times, not only do you get more quality time, but you also have extra hands and everything gets done faster!

 Learn to say “no”